matthajec/netflix-clone/README.md

 ## Challenge(s)
 * Locking down the database.
 By default all writes were blocked and all reads were allowed, this isn't what you want from something like Netflix.
 To fix it I watched a video on Firebase Security Rules and then a video on Common Expression Language in the context of security, this allowed me to come up with my security rules.

     This (below) says for all documents allow a read operation if the ```request.auth != null```, blocking unauthenticated users from accessing data.
-It then says to allow write operations if the ```request.auth.uid == 'F4hjo4PGyjRQlZkxoK8Z23MRHSx2'```, only allowing operations from me, since that is my UID.
+It then says to allow write operations if the ```request.auth.uid == 'my uuid here'```, only allowing operations from me, since that is my UID.

         service cloud.firestore {
           match /databases/{database}/documents {
             match /{document=**} {
               allow read: if request.auth != null;
-              allow write: if request.auth.uid == 'F4hjo4PGyjRQlZkxoK8Z23MRHSx2';
+              allow write: if request.auth.uid == 'my uuid here';
             }
           }
         }